HeiderJeffer/T430-Modding-Guide/README.md

 Upgrading the CPU to a quad core (**i7–3632QM** ), replacing your heatsink with the following:

-**04W3269 / 0B41088 / 04W3270 **are the dedicated GPU assemblies that
-contain the extra copper pipe for absorbing additional heat from the dedicated GPU.
-Regardless of whether or not you actually have a dGPU, you want one of these if you plan to go above 35W CPUs, or even then you may want to consider this swap for the additional heat dissipation.
+**04W3269 / 0B41088 / 04W3270 ** are the dedicated GPU assemblies that include an extra copper pipe for better heat absorption from the GPU.
+Even if you don't have a dedicated GPU, you should consider getting one of these assemblies if you plan to use CPUs above 35W.
+This swap can significantly improve heat dissipation.

 # Display